TheBoxyBear/charttools/README.md

 ## Installation
 ChartTools currently has no proper release and must be imported using the project included in the repository.

 To add ChartTools to your solution, select right-click on Dependeicnes of your project from the solution explorer and select "Add Project References...".
-Click on "Browse" and select ChartTools.csproj from your clone of the repository.
+Click on "Browse" and bin\Release\netstandard2.1\ChartTools.dll from the repository

 ## Getting started
 Every element of a chart is stored in an instance of the Song class.
 It can be initialized by reading a file.
 The file format is detected automatically using the extension: